vebgenofficial/vebgen/README.md

 ## 👨‍💻 Creator's Note

-VebGen was built entirely from scratch by a solo developer over **8 months** — without funding, sponsorship, or paid APIs.
+VebGen was built entirely from scratch by a duo of developers over **8 months** — without funding, sponsorship, or paid APIs.

 Every feature you see — from military-grade sandbox security to zero-token AST parsing — was engineered and tested using only **free-tier APIs** (Gemini 2.0 Flash, OpenRouter).
 The entire 800KB codebase, 309 unit tests, and 850KB of documentation were written without a single dollar spent.

 **Why does this matter?**
 Because world-class software doesn't require venture capital.
 It requires **persistence, precision, and passion**.

-If a solo developer in India can build this, **imagine what you can build** with VebGen.
+If a duo of developers in India can build this, **imagine what you can build** with VebGen.

 **Built with ❤️ in India** 🇮🇳